 Remember that using an electric space heater can cause your monthly bill to spike.
-A 1,000-watt space heater operating 12 hours a day will add about $40-$45 to your monthly bill.
+Just one 1500W space heater running continuously for 30 days can contribute more than $100 to a bill!

 Your heat source matters!